 Mexico’s real name is United States of Mexico (Estados Unidos Mexicanos).
 The country is divided into 31 states, plus the Federal District.
 Each state has its own laws, regulations, and police, similar to the United States of America.
 When in a different state from the one you live in, your phone is practically always roaming.

-2. The Capital of Mexico Isn’t Mexico City
+2. The Capital of Mexico Wasn’t Mexico City Until 2016

-The majority of people think that the capital of Mexico is Mexico City.
-However, that’s only partially true.
-The actual capital is Distrito Federal (DF) – the Federal District.
+The majority of people have always thought that the capital of Mexico is Mexico City.
+The actual capital was Distrito Federal (DF) – the Federal District, In 2016, the city officially changed its name for CDMX (Ciudad de Mexico).

 It can be confusing because the Mexico City metropolitan area lies within DF and parts of the State of Mexico.
 However, only the inhabitants of DF can say they live in the capital.